With buyers more cautious than ever, you need to have an arsenal of closing techniques if you’re going to win more deals.

 The Trial Close

-The Trial Close is the most common closing technique used by sales professionals today.
-It is a great tool for testing the buyer’s intent and can be used at any stage of the sales process to make sure that you’re on the right track to gaining a commitment.
+The Trial Close is the most common closing technique used by sales professionals.
+It’s a great way of testing the buyer’s intent and can be used at any stage of the sales process to make sure that you’re on the right track to gaining a commitment.

 The Direct Close

-The Direct Close should only be used when you’re extremely confident that the prospect will respond positively.
-Before using this closing technique you should be certain that either your prospect has a burning desire for your solution or you have a good relationship with the prospect that enables you to be direct with a forthright request.
+Only use this closing technique when you’re certain that the prospect has a burning desire for your solution or if you already have a good relationship with the prospect that entitles you to be so direct with your request.

 Be cautious if you intend to apply a Direct Close.
 The prospect may view your confidence as misplaced and could quickly stereotype you as just another pushy sales person.